Whiteknight/ParserObjects/docs/v4/parser_usage.md

 We will discuss multi parsers and working with multiple results in more detail later on.

-In addition, all the core parser types try to be completely generic in terms of input type.
+All the core parser types try to be completely generic in terms of input type.
 Parsers can generally operate on sequences of `char` just as easily as on sequences of `byte`, or custom token objects.
+All internal parser types are, or are considered to be, immutable.
+A parser will not allow it's data to be changed and attempts to change data may result in a new parser instance being created.
+There are a few counter-examples, but these should be considered the rare exception and not treated as permission to have parsers with mutable data.

+It is possible to implement your own `IParser` classes in your own project.
+When doing so, it is strongly recommended that your parser types are designed to follow these invariants as well, and keep your parsers immutable.

 ## Parser Results